FelixEmmerich/WEKIT/WEKIT/Assets/StreamingAssets/WEKIT Readme.txt

 This Unity project serves the purpose of recording and replaying data from different input devices.
 It is framerate independent, though a higher framerate generally means more precise data.
-Currently supported are the Microsoft Kinect, Leap Motion and Thalmic Myo.
+Currently supported are the Microsoft Kinect, Leap Motion, Thalmic Myo and audio recordings.
 An implementation including all of the aforementioned devices can be found under Assets/WEKITScene.
 Wekit Ghost uses semitransparent models for replays while still showing realtime input.
 Wekit uses regular models but blocks input during replays.
 There are currently two different GUIs, WekitGui_Full and WekitGui_Replay.
 The replay GUI lacks recording, saving and deleting functionality and is intended for end users.